Future Voice and Data Limited – Terms and Conditions of Business

 Total Charges: means all sums paid by the Customer in respect of goods and services supplied by the Supplier.

-Ultimate Service Provider: the person or company identified in the Service Order which supplies the services to the Supplier which are then supplied by the Supplier to the Customer under the terms of the Contract.
+Ultimate Service Provider: the vendor which supplies the services to the Supplier which are then supplied by the Supplier to the Customer under the terms of the Contract.

 VAT: value added tax chargeable under English law for the time being and any similar additional tax.